Fujifilm X-A3 Review

 Moving to the back, the camera still lacks an electronic viewfinder, something we criticized about the X-A2, but its 3-inch 1,040k-dot touchscreen LCD has been improved with a slight resolution boost over the 920k-dot screen of its predecessor, and it allows 180 degrees of tilt versus the 175 degrees of the X-A2.
 Based on input from photographers, Fuji employs a slide and tilt mechanism for the rear display that allows users to see 100% of the display when it is tilted 180 degrees.
 The big new feature for the rear display is that it is now a touchscreen, offering touch autofocus, touch shooting and touch zooming capabilities.

 Save for a change in how you deploy the built-in flash (which has a guide number of approximately 5m at ISO 100 and 7m at ISO 200) the rear button layout is identical to the X-A2.
-There are no longer nine raised bumps on the thumb grip, which we will have to wait and see until we have hands-on time with the camera to assess if this is an improvement or not.
+There are no longer nine raised bumps on the thumb grip, and it's arguable if this is an improvement or not.
 You might also notice the vertical command dial on the back of the camera.
 This is designed such that you can manipulate the dial to focus and capture images when taking selfies.

 The Fujifilm X-A3 remains fairly compact, weighing 12.0 ounces (339 grams) with the battery and memory card included.
 This is a 0.3-ounce weight reduction compared to the X-A2.
 The X-A3 has gained a minuscule 0.4 millimeters in height and is otherwise the same size as the X-A2.
 Minimum depth is 1.2 inches for the X-A3 versus 1.3 inches for the X-A2, and yet again this is a very small difference.

 Fuji X-A3 includes more megapixels, same ISO range